-Where a trust that is a Guernsey Financial institution is treated as a Non-Reporting Financial Institution, underlying related Entities (see section 3.13) that are Guernsey, Jersey or Isle of Man Financial Institutions may also be treated as Non-Reporting Guernsey Financial Institutions.
-In that case, the trustee of the trust will be the Reporting Financial Institution and will be required to report in respect of those companies.
+Where a trust that is a Guernsey Financial institution is treated as a Non-Reporting Financial Institution, underlying companies of that trust and subsidiaries of those underlying companies related Entities (see section 3.13) that are [CD]Guernsey, Jersey or Isle of Man Financial Institutions may also be treated as Non-Reporting [CD]Guernsey Financial Institutions.
+In that case, the trustee of the trust will be the Reporting [CD]-Financial Institution and will be required to report in respect of those companies.

-For the avoidance of doubt if the underlying related Entity is not a Guernsey, Jersey or Isle of Man Financial Institution then the provisions of this section of the Guidance notes will not apply.
+The For the avoidance of doubt if the underlying related Entity is not a Guernsey, Jersey or Isle of Man Financial Institution then the provisions of this section of the Guidance notes will not apply.

-Subject to them being Financial Institutions, [CD] underlying companies in the circumstances described above are not required to register although in certain circumstances may choose to register, for example where they require a GIIN to be recognised as a Financial Institution by a non-[CD] Financial Institution.
+Subject to them being Financial Institutions, [CD] underlying companies in the circumstances described above are not required to register although in certain

+Formatted: Medium Grid 1 - Accent 21, Indent: Left: 0 cm, Hanging: 1.5 cm circumstances may choose to register, for example where they require a GIIN to be recognised as a Financial Institution by a non-[CD] Financial Institution.